-As Tidelines editors researched for the One More Gift in the New Year post, we encountered many excellent resources.
+As Tidelines editors researched for the Resources for End of Life Planning post, we encountered many excellent resources.
 A sampling of those is included here.
 There are books, articles, and websites with information on what to do to prepare for the end of life, on how to start the conversation we all seem to avoid, and on what to do when a loved one dies.

 Most of the books are available from The Charleston County Public Library, many in ebook, large print and audiobook formats as well as traditional print.
 In most instances, the articles are available by clicking on the link.
 Websites can be accessed by clicking on the web address.
 For help with books or articles, call the CCPL Main Library at 843-805-6930 or the John’s Island Regional Library at 843-559-1945.

 Being Mortal: Medicine and What Matters in the End